berylliumsec/orionOps/README.md

 check_for_ipv6_traffic network_interface to listen on
 ```

-You can interact with the above screen with the command:
+You can view/interact with the above screen with the command:
 ```
 screen -r tshark
 ```